 Dean Yang is a Professor in the Department of Economics and the Ford School of Public Policy at the University of Michigan.
-His current research is primarily on microfinance, international migration, and areas at the intersection of these topics.
-Other past and current topics of interest include health, disasters, international trade, and political economy.
-Methodologically, much of his work involves randomized controlled trials in field settings, while other work involves analysis of novel data sources.
-He is currently running survey work and field experiments on remittances among migrant workers in the UAE, and on HIV/AIDS interventions in Mozambique.
-His past and current field research locations include El Salvador, Guatemala, Indonesia, Malawi, Mozambique, and the Philippines, as well as migrant populations of Filipinos in Italy, Indians in Qatar, and Salvadorans and Kenyans in the U.S. He teaches courses in development economics and microeconomics at the undergraduate, master, and Ph.D. levels.
+His research agenda spans a range of applied microeconomic topics, including international migration, microfinance, health, disasters, trade, religion, and political economy.
+Methodologically, much of his work involves randomized controlled trials in field settings, while other work involves unearthing and analyzing novel data sources.
+His past and current field research locations include El Salvador, Guatemala, Indonesia, Malawi, Mozambique, and the Philippines, as well as migrant populations of Filipinos in Italy and the UAE, Indians in Qatar, and Salvadorans and Kenyans in the U.S. He teaches courses in development economics at the Ph.D., master, and undergraduate levels.
 A native of the Philippines, he received his undergraduate and Ph.D. degrees in economics from Harvard University.

 Recent work by Dean Yang

 Encouraging the poor to set higher savings aspirations may backfire if they fall short of these goals, leading to less economic investment

 Subsidies need not be permanent to benefit farmers.
 Well-designed policy that encourages experimentation can generate widespread and lasting impacts.